GregReddick/ComTestLibrary/ComTestLibrary1/README.md

 # Getting Started
 You will need the MIDL compiler.
 This is installed in the C++ packages, not the C# packages in the Visual Studio installer.
 You will also need the CL compiler to perform C++ preprocessing on the .IDL file.
-I have not determined exactly what is the minimal install, but installing all the stuff needed to build C++ programs will give you what you need.
+The MIDL compiler is installed by checking the WINDOWS 10 SDK check box in the Visual Studio Installer.

 # Bitness (32 bit versus 64 bit)
 Another issue that you will run into is a problem of bitness.
 A 32 bit COM